 Of course, if you have a specific preference about how you would like your contribution used, please indicate that preference.

-Click here for some ways your money can help.
-Below is some additional info for those who want their contribution to go toward a specific project.
+Below is additional info for those who want their contribution to go toward a specific project.
 Or click here for a longer summary of Bicycling Monterey projects, along with other options to specify your contribution go toward.

-- Bicycling Monterey founded and provides ongoing organization and support for the Monterey County Probation Department Youth Center bicycle repair and safety class; created and carries out all operations for the HER Helmet Thursdays project; establishes and supports special events and activities, such as bike community-building events, bike safety outreach, and more.
+- Bicycling Monterey founded and provides ongoing support for the Monterey County Probation Department Youth Center bicycle repair and safety class; created and carries out all operations for the HER Helmet Thursdays project; establishes and supports special events and activities, such as bike community-building events, bike safety outreach, and more.
 Bicycling Monterey also…

 - Fills in some gaps for local municipalities and nonprofit agencies, as an active supporter of Bike Week in Monterey County and of many bike-friendly efforts of local cities and educational institutions.
 Bicycling Monterey further initiates much bike advocacy and bike safety outreach, including to Spanish speakers.

 - Frequent requests from tourists and residents for info and support are happily responded to by Bicycling Monterey.
 Many of these individuals contact Mari with specific biking questions.
 Others had previously been unable to find the Monterey County bike shops, services, clubs, events, infrastructure contacts, and more that can meet their needs; and after Bicycling Monterey helped them locate the right resources, they are ready to roll.

 - Over 400 posts and pages of carefully researched content are available to everyone (no paywall) on the Bicycling Monterey website.
 Contributions are one way to express appreciation for this reliable resource.